licky-licky/toji-no-miko-translations/docs/md/docs/Asakura_Mihono_Episodes.md

 **Yoshizumi:** Yes, your mother used to talk like that.
 That nothing was going like the way she imagined it.
 But whatever happened, "where there's a will, there's a way."
 **Mihono:** Where there's a will, there's a way...?
 **Yoshizumi:** Your mother loved to say that phrase.
-**Mihono:** She did\!?
+**Mihono:** She did\!\?
 Where there's a will, there's a way, huh...
 I like the sound of that, Grandpa.
 **Mihono:** No matter what happens...
 You can do it\!
 Don't give up\!
 That's how it feels\!
 **Yoshizumi:** Then, you should try using it from now on.
 **Mihono:** ...I will\!